Tknott95/PlutSC/README.md

 - Where do scripts compile to?
   * you will find them in compiled-scripts/

-- What is the script file?
+- What is the script folder?
   * Little bash scripts for dev ops

-- What is the crypt file?
+- What is the crypt folder?
   * This holds addresses and keys

 __________________________________